telerik/kendo-ui-core/docs-aspnet-mvc/helpers/dropdownlist/how-to/cascading-and-virtualization.md

 # Cascade DropDownLists with Enabled Virtualization

-To implement cascading DropDownList widgets and still virtualize the data is simple because virtualization requires you to use a custom data source configuration.
+To implement cascading DropDownList widgets and still virtualize the data is simple, because virtualization requires you to use a custom data source configuration.

 It enables the usage of the `DataSourceRequest` and `ToDataSourceResult` methods, which internally parse all filter and page expression information, and apply it directly to the data.